stevensonmt/genetic_algorithms_in_elixir/notes.md

 while not addressed in detail, the idea that multi-population genetic algorithms can be parallelized suggests that those algorithms fit Elixir better than single population algorithms

+# Chapter 9 Tracking Genetic Algorithms

+Fitness function should probably take `opts` keyword list so that environments or specific weights can be passed.
+Alternatively if population is held in genserver then implementation is a callback where a fitness/2 function calls back to the population server to set the environment and then calls the fitness/1 function and lets the population server handle the implementation per environment.
+I prefer the former.

+Why wrap ETS in GenServer?

 ## Footnotes